rg-engineering/ioBroker.pvoutputorg/README.md

 Please provide your feedback here

 ## Known issues
-* [ ] Source Values reset to default value at night if default value is defined in an object (bug in JS-Controller, fix needed in 2.3)
-*Workaround : Ensure no default value is set for self-created states*

 ## To-Do
 * [ ] Documentation
-* [ ] Period calculation selectable but not yet implemented
-* [ ] monthly cost price not yet implemented in calculation
-* [ ] recalculation based on meter values (configurable by date)
-* [ ] add object states for previous [x]day, [x]week, [x]month, [x]quarter, [x]year configurable in adapter settings

 ## Support me
 If you like my work, please consider a personal donation
-(this is an personal Donate link for DutchmanNL, no relation to the ioBroker Project !)
+(this is an personal Donate link for me - Seqway aka Dirk, no relation to the ioBroker Project !)
 [![Donate](https://raw.githubusercontent.com/iobroker-community-adapters/ioBroker.sourceanalytix/master/admin/button.png)](http://paypal.me/Seqway)

 ## What is Sentry.io and what is reported to the servers of that company?